MahammadRafi06/Migration_micro/my-website/docs/application-packaging/helm-charts.md

-# Helm Charts for AEP Applications
+# Helm Charts for the Armada Edge Platform

 Learn how to create and manage Helm charts for efficient application deployment on the Armada Edge Platform.

 ## Overview

 Helm charts provide a powerful way to package, configure, and deploy applications on Kubernetes.
-This guide covers best practices for creating Helm charts optimized for edge deployments on AEP.
+This guide covers best practices for creating Helm charts optimized for edge deployments on the Armada Edge Platform.

 ## Chart Structure